The snow has cleared now.

 Check out this video to see it in action:

-Basically, as you can see in the video below, the seat and wheels of an old tractor are used for this snow plow.
+Basically, as you can see, the seat and wheels of an old tractor are used for this snow plow.
 Though, I imagine there are a number of other places you could get a seat or good wheels.

 Of course, some old bike parts are needed, and some strong shovels for plowing.
-(Watch the video above for details.)
+(See video for details.)

 Here’s one just using a basic bike (perhaps not as effective as the one above, but still cool):

 And, okay, this next one doesn’t look like it works all that well, but that little 5-year-old is an inventor at heart and I’d love to see what he comes up with later in life.

 And this last one is just a pedal-powered tractor, but add some shovels onto the front of that like the guy in the video at the top did and you’ve got yourself one serious snow plow!

 If you aren’t so into the DIY ideas above but need some bike paths or sidewalks cleared, another good idea is to host a snow-clearing party.
 That’s what the folks at “Bike Pittsburgh!” did this year.

 Of course you could just pop some zip ties on your bike tires and have a snow bike riding party too.